apluka34/apluka34.github.io/_pages/about.md

 The main purposes of this website are listed here:
 - Discuss the mathematics and the technical details of machine learning, deep learning problems
-- Discess the latest trends and advancements in technology
+- Discuss the latest trends and advancements in technology
 - Present my independent technical projects
 - Record my personal achievements